I have a particular interest in culture and history, especially the history of my home country, Ireland.

 - Don't have turkey.
 Although most Irish families now have turkey for their Christmas dinner, it is a custom we have imported from the USA in the twentieth century.
 Goose or ham would be a more traditional choice for your Christmas roast.

 - Do have champ.
 Serve your potatoes as 'champ.'
 Champ is a form of mashed potatoes which is unique to Ireland.
 Add a handful of chopped scallions (spring onions) to a large bowl of mashed potato.
 Serve with a large knob of butter melting over the top.
 Delicious!

 - Bring on the cabbage and bacon.
 For greens, try cabbage with a little bacon.
 Boil or steam some cabbage, fry a little chopped bacon in a separate pan, and then add the two together.
 Sauté for a couple of minutes and serve.

 - Make barmbrack.
-This bread is a delicious, warming snack to serve at any time of day.
-Barmbrack is a traditional Irish currant loaf, slightly sweet and served toasted with butter - and a cup of tea alongside.
+This bread is a delicious, warming snack to serve at any time of the day.
+Barmbrack is a traditional Irish currant loaf, slightly sweet and served toasted with butter—and a cup of tea alongside.

 Irish Christmas Customs

-- Growing up in Ireland, an advent wreath was an important part of Catholic preparation for Christmas.
+- Advent wreath: Growing up in Ireland, an advent wreath was an important part of Catholic preparation for Christmas.
 The wreath is made of greenery twisted in a circle with four candles set equidistant.
-A candle is lit at the beginning of each of the four weeks of advent, until all four candles are lit in the final week before Christmas.
-See more about advent wreaths by clicking here.
+A candle is lit at the beginning of each of the four weeks of advent until all four candles are lit in the final week before Christmas.

-- Finally you can toast the arrival of the Christmas season with the traditional Gaelic greeting;' Nollaig Shona Duit!' (pronouned no-leg hun-na ditch).
+- Toast: Finally, you can toast the arrival of the Christmas season with the traditional Gaelic greeting;' Nollaig Shona Duit!' (pronounced no-leg hun-na ditch).
 It means simply, Happy Christmas to you!